blues/app-accelerators/55-demand-response-solar-battery-dispatcher/README.md

 </Warning>

 **Cellular first-light.** Before connecting Modbus hardware or issuing dispatch commands, verify the Notecard has registered with Notehub.
-Issue a [`card.status`](https://dev.blues.io/api-reference/notecard-api/card-requests/#card-status) request from the [Notehub in-browser terminal](https://dev.blues.io/notehub/notehub-walkthrough/#using-the-notecard-api-from-notehub) and confirm `connected:true`.
+Issue a [`card.status`](https://dev.blues.io/api-reference/notecard-api/card-requests/#card-status) request from the [In-Browser Terminal](https://dev.blues.io/terminal/) and confirm `connected:true`.
 Follow with a [`hub.status`](https://dev.blues.io/api-reference/notecard-api/hub-requests/#hub-status) request to confirm the project association and that at least one sync has completed.
 Both commands can be issued without any tooling beyond a browser.
 Only proceed to Modbus and dispatch testing once cellular is confirmed.

 **Expected steady-state behavior.** In normal operation, the device generates one `solar_telemetry.qo` note every 15 minutes and one `dr_event.qo` note each time the mode transitions (typically twice per day — peak-window entry and exit).
 During commissioning, simulate a DR event by posting a `dispatch.qi` note via the Notehub API with `"mode": "dr_curtail"` and `"expires_epoch"` set 10 minutes in the future.
 Within `5 min + sample_minutes` of queuing the note (next inbound sync plus the following sample cycle), the `RELAY_DR_INDICATOR` relay should close and a `dr_event.qo` note should appear in Notehub.
 At the default `sample_minutes = 1` this is at most **6 minutes**.
 If `sample_minutes` has been set to `5` (the firmware-enforced maximum), allow up to 10 minutes before expecting relay closure.
 Ten minutes after queuing the note, the relay should release and a second `dr_event.qo` should record the reversion to the current scheduled mode (typically `normal` if the bench test is run outside any configured TOU window; run the test outside any active peak or charge window for a deterministic `normal` reversion).